 A new Veterans memorial park will be created on a parcel of land along the French Broad River on 7-acres that was donated to Legacy Parks by Blue Water Industries.
 This park will provide a place for reflection, commemoration and celebration, overlooking the French Broad River and the East Tennessee Veterans Cemetery.
 Partners: Blue Water Industries, East Tennessee Community Design Center

 Legacy Parks permanently conserved a 12-acre natural area in the heart of Powell donated by the Collier family.
-The land is being transformed into a community park which will provide access to scenic Beaver Creek and the opportunity to observe the wildlife in a natural setting.
-The county park will be maintained by Knox County Parks & Recreation and will include a walking trail, a kayak rest stop on Beaver Creek and Knoxville’s first storybook trail.
+The land was transformed into a community park with access to scenic Beaver Creek and the opportunity to observe the wildlife in a natural setting.
+The county park includes a walking trail, a kayak rest stop on Beaver Creek and a storybook trail.
 Partners: TVA Retirees Association, Tennessee Recreational Trails Program, Merit Construction, Trey Benefield, S&ME

 Big Rock Pass

 Legacy Parks created a new .3 mile trail connecting Mary Vestal Park to Fort Dickerson Park at the lower Augusta Quarry entrance.
 This new trail is an integral connection within Knoxville’s Urban Wilderness.
 Partners: Contour Trail Design, City of Knoxville, Appalachian Mountain Bike Club